harsha-simhadri/big-ann-benchmarks/t3/README.md

 Please consult the *t3/faiss_t3/README.md* example.

+### Optional Information

+Please feel free to append sections to the base README requirements.
+For example, you can include other benchmarks of interest.

 ### How_To_Get_Help

 There are several ways to get help as you develop your algorithm using this framework: